sostheim/lbex/README.md

   --cluster-network mynetwork
 ```

-This will create an autoscaling managed instance group in `us-central1`, that will scale to max `10`, minimum `2` instances, autoheal based on lbex healthcheck at default port `7331`; with CIDR `10.150.0.0/28`, monitoring API server of GKE cluster `mycluster`
+This will create an autoscaling managed instance group in `us-central1`, that will scale to max `10`, minimum `2` instances, auto-heal based on lbex health check at default port `7331`; with CIDR `10.150.0.0/28`, monitoring the API server of GKE cluster `mycluster` for services to proivde external load balancing for.